-When I think about Kool Aid, I think about hot summer days as a kid in southern California.
-I would be playing outside with my cousins all day long and my aunt would make a fresh pitcher of Kool Aid for us to drink.
-I’m sure many of you have similar memories come to mind when we talk about Kool Aid.
-But did you know that Kool Aid is commonly used as hair color?
+When I think about Kool-Aid, I think about hot summer days as a kid in southern California.
+I would be playing outside with my cousins all day long and my aunt would make a fresh pitcher of Kool-Aid for us to drink.
+I’m sure many of you have similar memories come to mind when we talk about Kool-Aid.
+But did you know that you could color your hair with Kool-Aid hair color?

-It really comes down to how often you shampoo your hair.
-Typically, semi-permanent colors last about 4-8 shampoos, but I have read that Kool Aid hair color can last up to a month.
-Every time you wash your hair, the product will run out and the color will fade a little.
+This answer really comes down to how often you shampoo your hair.
+Typically, semi-permanent colors last about 4-8 shampoos, but I have read that Kool-Aid hair color can last up to a month.
+Every time you wash your hair, the product will run out and the color will fade out a little more.

 Absolutely.
-You are not changing anything with the structure of your hair and not using chemicals.
+You are not changing anything structurally with your hair and not you aren’t using chemicals.
 All you are doing is coating the hair with a temporary dye.
 It will not cause any damage, unless you bleach it first.

-There are so many combinations.
-You can search for the different color combo’s online.
+There are also so many combinations and you can view them online.
 Tropical Punch is great for a brighter red, while cherry works for a deeper red.
 Mixing strawberry and grape can make a purplish red.
 You will have to experiment by mixing different colors together and pick what color works for you.

 - Old towels that you don’t mind ruining